nate-walter/King_County_Housing_Prices/README.md

 ## Repository Structure

 ```
-├── bakeoff_data       <-- contains the data for the bakeoff challenge
-├── data      <-- contains the data for the main model notebook
+├── data      <-- contains the data for the main model notebook and Housing Price Heatmap
 ├── images      <-- contains the images for the readme
-├── DS_060721_Group_1_bakeoff_results.csv      <-- the resulting predictions from the model based on bakeoff data
-├── README.md
+├──
-├── bakeoff.ipynb      <-- notebook that ran the model with bakeoff data
+├── king_county_Notebook      <-- main notebook where we determine the best model
-├── king_county_appraisal_analysis_presentation.pdf      <-- powerpoint presentation of project
+├── king_county_presentation.pdf      <-- powerpoint presentation of project
-├── king_county_appraisal_model_vF.ipynb      <-- main notebook where we determine the best model
-└── king_county_heatmap.ipynb      <-- notebook that creates heatmap of houses in king county by sale price
+└── README.md
 ```

-This notebook uses a non-standard DSI library, named geopandas, as well as one named shapely conda install -c conda-forge geopandas conda install shapely import geopandas as gpd from shapely.geometry import Point, Polygon